 The Bank's generated at year end of 2021, Gross Earnings amounting to P5.661 Billion compared from last year's level of P 7.602 Billion, a decrease of P1.941 Billion.
 The decrease can be attributed mainly to the decrease of Gains/Losses from Sales/Redemptions of Investments.
 Likewise Interest on Loans and Receivable decrease by P228.413 Million or by 17.89% due to less accrual compared from last year's level.
-Interest on Available for Sale Securities decreased by 33.53% as the Bank hold on its securities due to lower market rate.
+Interest on Available for Sale Securities decreased by 33.80% as the Bank hold on its securities due to lower market rate.
 Interest on Securities purchased under Resale Agreement went down by P66.911 Million due to lower availment from Bangko Sentral ng Pilipinas.
 Interest on Deposit with Banks decreased by P309.838 Million due to decline in average volume.
-Gains/Losses for Sale/Redemption of Securities decreased by P1.174 Billion or by 60.38% due to lower volume of transactions for the year.
 Income from Foreign Exchange Profit increased by P31.862 Million due to higher exchange rate compared from last year's level.
-Other Operating Income increase by P166.389 Million or by 74.57% due to gain in foreclosed ROPA sales.
+Other Operating Income increase by P166.389 Million due to gain in foreclosed ROPA sales.

 Interest expense decreased by P1.358 Billion or by 41.23% because of lower interest rate compared from last year's level.
 Occupancy and related expenses increased by P68.738 Million due to higher technology related services cost.
-Depreciation and Amortization increased by P62.230 Million due to increases in amortization of IT related equipment and other office equipment.
-Taxes and Licenses decreased by P141.425 Million due to lower gross receipt tax compared from last year's level.
+Depreciation and Amortization increased by P65.428 Million due to increases in amortization of IT related equipment and other office equipment.
+Taxes and Licenses decreased by P135.772 Million due to lower gross receipt tax compared from last year's level.
 20% Final Withholding Tax and Provision for Income Tax decreased by P301.823 Million and P143.102 Million respectively.
 Net Income for the year closed at P826.339 Million.